The Eyrie Vineyards

 Where Oregon Pinot Began Its Argument

 The Willamette Valley's claim to cool-climate Pinot Noir credibility did not arrive fully formed.
 It was assembled over decades, bottle by bottle, with The Eyrie Vineyards among the earliest properties to make the case seriously.
 In the late 1960s, when California's wine identity was consolidating around Cabernet and the idea of planting Burgundian varieties in Oregon's wet, cold hills struck most observers as misguided, a small group of producers committed to the experiment anyway.
 The Eyrie was central to that cohort.
-Its McMinnville address, now on NE 10th Ave, sits in a town that has since grown into the commercial and cultural hub of the Yamhill-Carlton and Chehalem Mountains sub-appellations, with tasting rooms, restaurants, and wine bars radiating outward from a downtown that functions as a practical base for Willamette Valley exploration.
+Its McMinnville address, now on NE 10th Ave, sits in a town that has become a practical base for Willamette Valley exploration.

 The Philosophy Behind the Vines

-Get Exclusive Access →That conviction has been tested repeatedly and largely vindicated.
-In 1979, a comparative tasting in Paris placed an Eyrie Pinot Noir in the top tier against Burgundy's established houses — an outcome that shifted how European critics assessed New World cool-climate wine.
-It is the kind of documented historical moment that turns a winery into a reference point rather than simply a producer, and it explains why The Eyrie operates as a benchmark within its peer set rather than competing on the same terms as newer entrants to the Oregon market.
+That conviction has been tested repeatedly and largely vindicated.
+In 1979, a comparative tasting in Paris placed an Eyrie Pinot Noir in the top tier against Burgundy's established houses, an outcome that shifted how European critics assessed New World cool-climate wine.
+It is the kind of documented historical moment that turns a winery into a reference point rather than simply a producer, and it explains why The Eyrie remains a benchmark rather than simply another Oregon winery.

 McMinnville as a Wine Base